SenolDemir/api-testing-bootcamp/README.md

 # API TESTING BOOTCAMP

-A bootcamp project based on Cucumber BDD Framework with Rest Assured
+A bootcamp project based on Cucumber BDD Framework with Rest Assured to implement fundementals of API Testing.

+- Build Tool: Maven
+- Test Framework: Cucumber BBD (with Rest Assured and JUnit Assertions)

 ## Prerequisites